lovelyscientist/disaster-news-ua-ner/README.md

 # Analysing disaster news in Ukraine

-This is a code for researching disaster news in Ukraine and possibility of their usage for prediction of disasters of all types in Ukraine
+This is a supplement code of the research dedicated to disaster news in Ukraine and possibility of their usage for prediction of disasters in Ukraine of various types.

 ## Data

-Collected database of news is stored in the "allnews.csv" Links to the news are stores in the  "urls_.csv" IPython Notebook file in the repository is the main coding point of the research.
+News were collected from web-resouce of ukrainian news% 24tv.ua Collected database of news is stored in the "allnews.csv" Links to the news are stores in the  "urls_.csv"

 ## Libraries